hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And rigidly fulfil all he says there,
 >
-> Or else "Academie Royale" shall erase,
+> Or else "Académie Royale" shall erase,
 >
 > To save his credit, and avoid disgrace.
 >